xtext/maven-xtext-example/README.md

 ## 1. Build fails due to version conflicts

 The build will fail immediately because of version conflicts.
-A possible error might similar to the following:
+A possible error might look similar to the following:

 * ```No versions available for org.eclipse.emf:org.eclipse.emf.mwe2.runtime:jar:[2.9.1.201705291010] within specified range```